Current and Recent Research Projects in the Smyth DataLab Group

 Funded by the National Science Foundation and by a Qualcomm faculty award.

-Exploring new statistical and deep learning approaches models for analyzing time-series event data, such as behavioral data from digital devices such as mobile phones or biomedical event data, using approaches such as marked point processes and probabilistic embedding methods.
+Exploring new statistical and deep learning approaches models for analyzing time-series data, such as behavioral data from digital devices such as mobile phones or biomedical event data, using approaches such as marked point processes and probabilistic embedding methods.
 Joint work with

-Climate and environmental data analysis
+Machine learning for climate and environmental data analysis

 satellite data related to precipitation, temperature, land-use,